Facilitation

 Jump to: navigation, search

-From a methodological and organizational point of view, this type of education requires variability and breadth in order to respond appropriately and flexibly to situations and needs of learners.
-Educators are more than elsewhere companions of the learners in a process in which learning takes place on real challenges.
-In pedagogy, the term facilitation has come to describe this changed perspective on how to design and guide learning process.
+From a methodological and organizational point of view, this type of education requires variability and breadth in order to respond appropriately and flexibly to the needs and situations of learners.
+Educators are more than elsewhere companions of the learners in a process in which learning takes place facing real challenges.
+In pedagogy, the term facilitation has come to describe this changed perspective on learning.

 Teaching-facilitating.png